 Hoarding is a serious illness that affects the hoarders mental and physical well-being.
 The clutter and safety hazards are symptoms of a deeper mental illness.
 Cleaning the home does not resolve the problem.
 What you see as junk they see as treasure.
 Even after cleaning it up the hoarder will go back to their old ways without effective therapy.
 The hoarder needs the help of a mental health expert while the physical needs of the home are being tended to.

 Yet, it is not impossible to sell a home that a hoarder lived in.
 Once you understand the time and money involved in the repairs you can get to work.
 Every hoarding situation is different.
 Many homes can be restored and sold after a hoarding occupant.

-Contact Seller’s Advantage online or call us at 1-800-208-3243 to get a no-cost, no-obligation quote on your home.
-We purchase homes in AS-IS condition and can give you a cash offer in as little as 24 hours.
+Contact Seller’s Advantage today online or call us at 1-800-208-3243 to “sell my house fast Los Angeles“.
+We buy houses near me and in AS-IS condition and can give you a cash offer in as little as 24 hours.